Skip to main content

 • Your data-warehouse credentials.

 • Holistics API Token.
 This is used to authenticate your requests to Holistics.
-Read more about them here.
+Read more about them in the Getting Started guide.

 GitHub Action Secret